Tuananh224z/Xulyanh/README.roboflow.txt

-everyday object detection - v1 2025-11-29 7:45pm
+everyday object detection - v1 2025-12-06 6:57am
 ==============================

-This dataset was exported via roboflow.com on November 29, 2025 at 1:02 PM GMT
+This dataset was exported via roboflow.com on December 5, 2025 at 11:58 PM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects